What is a hand therapist?

 What do you treat?

-Our hand therapists treat injuries and conditions located between, and including, the fingertips to the shoulder.
+Our hand therapists treat injuries and conditions located between, and including, the fingertips to the upper arm.
 Please note we do NOT treat neck or head injuries.

 When should you arrive for your appointment?